(From The Fall of Babylon and The Final Antichrist: 2023, by Michael D. Fortner)

-In all probability, the Statue of Liberty will be destroyed when the huge tsunami of the 2nd Trumpet hits the east coast of the U.S., which is shortly before the rise of the beast.
-The “wicked kingdom” could refer to the wickedness of Babylon the Great, or to the beast of Revelation that will come out of the Abyss shortly after the destruction of the Statue of Liberty.
-This power is now in the world and will come to an end only a few years after the destruction of the statue. (see BK2 for more details).
+In all probability, the Statue of Liberty will be destroyed when the huge tsunami of the 2nd Trumpet hits the east coast of the US, which is shortly before the beast rises.
+The “wicked kingdom,” therefore, likely refers to Babylon the Great.
+It cannot refer to the beast of Revelation because the beast will not come out of the Abyss until the 5th Trumpet (see BK1).

 (Sources for the Jewish child prophecy: